 The parish of Fordham in the Borough of Colchester, lies on the north bank of the River Colne.
 Fordham has a long history, reflecting national events and social change.

-The hall is situated centrally within the main and southerly section of the village on Church Road.
+The hall is situated centrally within the main and southerly section of the village on Church Road, surrounded by land left to the Woodland Trust.
 There is a small car parking area to the front of the site and a grassed area with access to the adjacent parish playing field to the rear.

 In 1969 it was apparent that improvements were necessary not least of which was the addition of indoor toilets and there is a kitchen.
 In order to take advantage of government grants a management committee was set up and a lease was drawn up.